 This test is used to measure how much of a copper-containing protein is in your blood.

-bones and making melanin.
+melanin.
 But having too much copper in your body can be toxic.

 Your liver normally takes copper from your bloodstream and puts it into ceruloplasmin

 proteins.
 The ceruloplasmin is then released into blood plasma.
 Ceruloplasmin carries

 copper around your body to the tissues that need it.

 In Wilson disease, copper is not put in ceruloplasmin.
 The disease also keeps your

 liver from sending extra copper to be eliminated in your bowel movements.
 Instead,

 copper builds up in your liver until it overflows into the bloodstream.
 From there,

 copper builds up in your brain, corneas, kidneys, liver, bones, and small glands near